Automorphism group of the moduli space of parabolic bundles over a curve: Birational geometry

 As $f$ is $\CC^*$-equivariant, it must preserve the filtration by subspaces in terms of the decay and it must send the subspace of maximum decay $|\lambda|^r$ of $W$ to the subspace of maximum decay $|\lambda|^{r'}$ of $W'$.
-Therefore, the number of steps of the filtration must be the same and the spaces of top decay must have the same dimension.
-As the filtrations of $W$ and $W'$ have $r-1$ and $r'-1$ steps respectively, then $r=r'$.
-The dimension of such subspaces are the dimensions of $W_r=H^0(K_X^rD^{r-1})$ and $W_r'= H^0(K_{X'}^r(D')^{r-1})$ respectively, so
+In particular, the number of steps of the filtration must be the same.
+As the filtrations of $W$ and $W'$ have $r-1$ and $r'-1$ steps respectively, then $r=r'$ and $f(W_r)=W_r'$